 Photo by Stella Hadamer

 Hello!
-Welcome to the Pitch book club’s 2nd review!
-Once again, Stella (that’s me), Cyiza, and Aya will be giving their opinions on this month’s book.
-You can participate by filling out the form in the Pitch’s Instagram bio (@humansofwj) and by looking out for the next book of the month!
+Welcome to the Pitch Book Club!
+Once again, Stella, Cyiza, Aya and Meron will be giving their opinions on this month’s book!
+You can participate by joining the Goodreads that is linked in the Pitch’s Instagram bio (@humansofwj) and by looking out for the next book of the month!
 You can even vote for which book you would like that to be by using the link previously mentioned.